rschristopher/rschristopher.github.io/src/custody/index.md

  it will never be as secure or as easy as Self Custody.

 !!! danger "Not your Bitcoin"
-  An institution with "your" Bitcoin can use this Bitcoin as collateral for a loan.
+    An institution with "your" Bitcoin can
+    use this Bitcoin as collateral for a loan.
     If they're particularly clever they can buy more Bitcoin with that loan, and devise fractional reserve schemes.
-If they go bankrupt do you get "your" Bitcoin back?
+If they go
+    bankrupt do you get "your" Bitcoin back?

-  An institution with "your" Bitcoin can lock you out of your account.
-The governments in whichever countries they reside in can lock you out or seize your funds.
-Perhaps your name was too similar to someone on a sanctions list, or perhaps your government is in a dispute with another government and they suspend your account.
+    An institution with "your" Bitcoin can
+    lock you out of your account.
+The governments in whichever countries they reside can lock you out or seize your funds.
+Perhaps your name was too similar to someone on a sanctions list, or perhaps your government is in a dispute with another government and they
+    suspend your account.

     A hacker who learned your mother's maiden name may be able to withdraw "your" Bitcoin.
-  Perhaps one of the many data breaches resulted in your personal information leaking out, putting "your" Bitcoin at risk.
+    Perhaps one of the many data breaches resulted in your personal information leaking out,
+    putting "your" Bitcoin at risk.